Regular Business Hours and Holidays

 (iii) Specific location by legal description or other reliable method that allows for current and accurate means of identifying geographic locations, and starting date and description of the intended activity.

 (d) An operator shall at its expense, upon receipt of the notice provided for in subsection (c) of this section, use reasonable care to mark the location of the underground facilities with stakes, flags, paint or by other clearly identifiable marking within twenty-four (24) inches horizontally from the exterior sides of the operator’s underground facilities.
 The location shall be marked using American Public Works Association uniform color standards.
 If requested by the excavator, the operator receiving the notice shall advise the excavator of the nature, location, size, function and depth if known, of underground facilities in the proposed excavation area.
-The operator shall respond no later than two (2) full business days after receipt of the notice from the notification center or at a time otherwise mutually agreed to by the operator and excavator.
+The operator shall respond no later than two (2) full business days after receipt of the notice from the Notification Center or at a time otherwise mutually agreed to by the operator and excavator.

 (e) Emergency excavations are exempt from the time constraints of the provisions of subsections (c) and (d) of this section.
+If an emergency excavation is undertaken to suppress wildfires, the excavator shall notify the Notification Center as soon as practical.
+The excavator and operator shall not be required to mark the area being excavated for wildfire suppression.

 (f) If information required pursuant to subsection (d) of this section is not provided within the time specified therein, or if the information provided fails to identify the location of the underground facilities in accordance with subsection (d) of this section, then any excavator damaging or injuring underground facilities shall not be liable for such damage or injury except when failing to utilize reasonable care.
 However, if information required pursuant to subsection (d) of this section is provided within the time specified therein, and if the information provided sufficiently identifies the location of the underground facilities in accordance with subsection (d) of this section, then any excavator damaging or injuring underground facilities shall be liable for all damage or injury to persons or property.